-Online: the course is taught 100 percent online using the university's course management system to deliver internet-based interactive instruction.
+Online: The course is taught 100 percent online using the university's course management system to deliver internetbased interactive instruction.
 Students do not come to a classroom.
+Courses may be taught asynchronously or synchronously.
+For synchronous courses, the day and time will be listed on the course schedule.

-Hybrid: the course is taught 50 percent or less online using the university's course management system to deliver internet-based interactive instruction, and 50 percent or more with the instructor in the same room as the students.
+Hybrid: The course is taught 60% or less online using the university's course management system to deliver Internetbased interactive instruction and 40% or more with the instructor in the same room as the students.
+The percentage that is taught online may vary from course to course.
 Students are required to come to the classroom for the face-to-face sessions.
+The days of the week and times that face-to-face sessions are held are listed on the course schedule and/or course outline and in the learning management system.

-VTC: the course is taught 100 percent by video teleconference.
+VTC: The course is taught 100 percent by video teleconference.
 Students are required to come to a classroom for all class sessions but the instructor may be teaching from a different location using real-time, interactive video teleconferencing.